per2jensen/dar-backup/index.md

 <!-- End Google Analytics -->

-# Full backups + differential backups using 'dar'
+# Full, differential and incremental backups using 'dar'

-  The wonderful 'dar' (Disk Archiver) (https://dar.sourceforge.io/) is used for the heavy lifting, together with the par2 suite in these scripts.
+  The wonderful 'dar' (Disk Archiver) (https://github.com/Edrusb/DAR) is used for the heavy lifting, together with the par2 suite in these scripts.

 # Version 1.0 released